St Bartholomew's Hospital: Buildings

-The room to which the staircase leads is the hospital's Great Hall, a double-height room in Baroque-style.
+The room to which the staircase leads is the hospital's Great Hall, a double-height room in Baroque style.
 Although there are a few paintings inside the Great Hall, nearly all are on movable stands: the walls themselves are mostly given over to the display of the very many large, painted plaques which list, in detail, the sums of money given to the hospital by its benefactors.

 After the Dissolution of the Monasteries, the hospital precincts of the ancient priory were redesignated as an Anglican ecclesiastical parish, with St Bartholomew-the-Less becoming the parish church – a unique situation amongst English hospital foundations.
 St Barts-the-Less is the only survivor of five chapels originally within the hospital's estate, the others failing to survive the Reformation.
 The church has a 15th-century tower and vestry, and its connections with the hospital can be seen not only in its early-20th century stained glass window of a nurse, a gift from the Worshipful Company of Glaziers, but also in commemorative plaques adorning its interior.

 Throughout the whole of the 19th century, the Hardwick family were major benefactors of the hospital.
 Thomas Hardwick Jr. (1752–1825), Philip Hardwick (1792–1870), and Philip Charles Hardwick (1822–1892) were all architects/surveyors to Barts Hospital.
 Philip Hardwick, a Royal Academician, was also engaged in the rebuilding of the Church of St Bartholomew-the-Less in 1823 and donated the fountain in the hospital's courtyard.

 By 1872, Barts contained 676 beds.
 About 6,000 in-patients were admitted every year, as well as 101,000 out-patients.
 The average income of the hospital was £40,000 (derived chiefly from rents and funded property) and the number of governors exceeded 300.

 Threatened closure

-In 1993 the controversial Tomlinson Review of London hospitals was published and concluded that there were too many hospitals in central London.
-It recommended that the service should be delivered closer to where people lived.
+In 1993 the Tomlinson Review of London hospitals concluded that there were too many hospitals in central London and recommended that the service should be delivered closer to where people lived.
 Barts was identified as a hospital with a catchment area that had a low population and the hospital was threatened with closure.
 A determined campaign was mounted to save the hospital by the Save Barts Campaign, supported by staff, residents, local MPs and the City of London Corporation.

-Some facilities were saved, but the accident and emergency department closed in 1995, with facilities relocated to the Royal London Hospital (a hospital in the same trust group, but a couple of miles away in Whitechapel).
+Some facilities were retained, but the accident and emergency department closed in 1995, with facilities relocated to the Royal London Hospital (a hospital in the same trust group, but a couple of miles away in Whitechapel).
 A minor injuries unit was established at Barts for small cases (which often represent a significant part of the workload of A&E services) but urgent and major work goes to other hospitals.